 For other business travel costs that you have to pay, you should keep a note of dates and trip details, and keep all receipts, for example, receipts for taxi or train fares, as proof of payments you have made, including credit card statements.

 If you do not get a receipt, make a note of who you paid, what you spent and the date.

 Ravi uses his own car for business travel.
 In the tax year 2019/20 he travelled 12,000 miles on business.
 His employer pays him 45p per mile for all business mileage.

 - Ravi's business mileage was 12,000 miles.

 - The AMAP rate for a car for the first 10,000 miles is 45p per mile and 25p per mile after that .
 Using those rates Ravi would have been paid 10,000 x 45p = £4,500 plus 2,000 x 25p = £500.
 Total £5,000 (a).

 - Ravi was actually paid 45p per mile so his total allowance from his employer was 12,000 x 45p = £5,400 (b).

 - The difference between (a) and (b) is £400.
 Ravi has to pay tax on his profit of £400.
-It will go on a form P11D and it is most likely that Ravi will pay tax on it by having his PAYE tax code adjusted.
-Strictly Ravi should also pay NIC on this profit.
+It is likely to be reported on a form P11D and then Ravi will pay tax on it by having his PAYE tax code adjusted.
+Strictly Ravi should also pay NIC on this profit which is what would happen if his employer realised that excessive sums were being paid and placed the excess of £400 through payroll.
 See example Janice below.